 PS5 controllers are also broadly compatible with most other devices, so if you’re a PC gamer looking to expand into console territory, you could use them on your Steam library too.
 The ergonomic design of the PS5 controller also means that if you’re a small-handed gamer, you don’t need to worry about finger aches from having to extend your extremities in uncomfortable ways.

-In terms of raw power, the PS5 is technically lagging behind the Xbox Series X by a hair’s width, but it’s an excellent platform for anybody who wants to enjoy the likes of Elden Ring, Assassin’s Creed: Valhalla, or Call of Duty: Modern Warfare 2.
+In terms of raw power, the PS5 is technically lagging behind the Xbox Series X by a hair’s width, but it’s an excellent platform for anybody who wants to enjoy the biggest games.
 The Nintendo Switch doesn’t have any options for triple-A games like these, the PS5 can run them flawlessly.

-If you’re a fan of gaming on the go, you might be inclined to go for the Nintendo Switch, or the Xbox Series X (due to its Cloud Gaming), but PS Remote Play is a new feature on the console which is encompassing more and more releases all the time – in a few years, you might be able to stream large swathes of the PS5 library to your mobile device.
-Meanwhile, with exciting developments with PSVR, the future of this console is looking bright.
+If you’re a fan of gaming on the go, you might be inclined to go for the Nintendo Switch, or the Xbox Series X (due to its Cloud Gaming), but PS Remote Play is a new feature on the console that encompasses more and more releases all the time – in a few years, you might be able to stream large swathes of the PS5 library to your mobile device.

 Read our PlayStation 5 review.